gkoren/TempMonitor/README.md

         ![Readme1](/doc/images/Readme/1.png)

     1. Click on the 'Serial Monitor' button (top right) to type commands to the board.
 Make sure that the settings in the bottom are set like in the picture.
 Type `AT` in the command line and then press 'Enter/Send'.
-Wait to receive the 'OK' mesaage back on the screen.
+Wait to receive the 'OK' message back on the screen.

         ![Readme3](/doc/images/Readme/3.png)